 Coupons are still one of the best ways to seduce a customer.
-According to a RetailMeNot survey, 96% of Americans use them.
+According to research, 39% of customers use them.

 A free shipping coupon:

-MailChimp makes it very easy to send a welcome email containing that kind of freebie.
+MailChimp makes it very easy to send a welcome email containing that kind of freebie (or any lead magnet example, really).
 In other words, it’s easy to implement and given the results, it’s worth trying this kind of offer.

 Start by picking the right headline.
 It will be key to getting your visitor’s attention.

-You can also draw inspiration from the 6 popup headline formulas we shared earlier.
+ou can also draw inspiration from the 6 popup headline formulas.

 Once your headline is ready, let’s focus on your optin popup main content:

-If you want to take it further, you can read our 8 tips to write popup copy that convert.
+If you want to take it further, you can read our 8 tips to write popup copy.

-When designing your popups, we recommend you to keep the following rules in mind:
+When designing your popups for ecommerce, we recommend you to keep the following rules in mind:

-Prepare two designs, one for mobile and the second for tablets and desktops.
+Prepare two designs, one for mobile and the second for desktops.
 It will display better on each type of device and will prevent an SEO penalty.